 - Pour the water and rice into the bottom of the slow cooker.
 This creates a nice base for the other ingredients.

-- Layer the chicken, potato, and carrot on top of the rice mixture, keeping everything evenly spread.
+- Layer the chicken, potato, green beans, and carrot on top of the rice mixture, keeping everything evenly spread.

 - Cover and cook on HIGH for 4 hours.